JoshuaClancy001/CS260Startup/README.md

 - **Backend listens for WebSocket connection**
    - Backed sets up event listeners to listen for websocket messages from the front end.
 - **Frontend makes WebSocket connection**
-   - Front makes a websocket connection so it can talk with other clients through the backend
+   - Front makes a websocket connection so it can talk with other clients through the backend.
 - **Data sent over WebSocket connection**
    - messages sent from each client is sent through websocket.
 - **WebSocket data displayed in the application interface**